racia/research-project/README.md

 1. Save your token as an environment variable in bash:

+# Research Project

+## Running the baseline

+After git cloning the repository:
+1. Create a virtual environment: `python3 -m venv venv`
+2. Install all dependencies: `pip install -r requirements.txt`
+3. Activate environment: `source /venv/bin/activate`

+Running models from the Hugging Face hub requires an access token, which you can obtain via the website on your https://huggingface.com profile.

+4. Save your token as an environment variable in bash:
 ```
 export HUGGINGFACE="<<your-token>>"
 ```

-2. Change directory to the baseline folder: `cd /baseline`
+5. Change directory to the baseline folder: `cd /baseline`
-3. Submit the batch job: `sbatch initial_baseline.sh`, which will run script.py and save the outputs to "init_bl.txt"
+6. Submit the batch job: `sbatch initial_baseline.sh`, which will run script.py and save the outputs to "init_bl.txt"

 ### Data